KorfLab/learning-C/README.md

 There is another way, which is to send in memory locations to the function and have the function fill the variables.
 This violates my "functions don't have side-effects" rule.
 Passing memory addresses to functions is pure evil (even though it shows up in most textbooks).

-## Scope ##
+## The Global Namespace ##

-At some point in the too distant future, we will be compiling programs that contain multiple files.
-For example, let's imagine there is a library that defines functions for `sum()` and `product()`.
-We want to combine this with our program containing functions `max()` and `main()`.

-+ some_library.c
-	+ int sum(int a, int b) return a + b;
-	+ int product(int a, int b) return a * b;
-+ program.c
-	+ int max(int a, int b) return a > b ? b : a;
-	+ int main() {...}
+Before a C program is compiled, it goes through a preprocessor.
+This is its own mini language.
+You've already seen one preprocessor command before.

+	#include <stdio.h>

+Statemets that begin with a # sign are read by the preprocessor.
+An `#include` statement says "open up the file and copy its entire contents here".
+What if different files define the same function name?
 In Python, each file has its own namespace.
-For example, you might do `some_library.sum()`.
+For example, you might do `some_library.sum()`, and this would not conflict with any other file that also defined a `sum()` function.
 In C, there is no dot syntax that divides the namespace.
-In C, all of the functions are in the same global namespace.
-This means that each function needs a completely unique name.
+In C, all of the functions are in the same global namespace!

+To prevent namespace collisions, each function needs a completely unique name.
 Consequently develoeprs often prefix their functions with their initials or some other identifying token.
 For example, if I wanted to make my own version of `printf()`, I might call it `ik_printf()` or if this was part of a larger biological sequences library I might call it `bs_printf()`.

-You can also declare variables in the global namespace.
+Variables can also exist in the global namespace.
 But just like functions, they cannot have the same names as other variables (or functions for that matter).
 By convention, global variables should start with a capital letter.
 If you want to make a variable a constant, use the `const` keyword.
 By convention, it should also be in all capitals.

 	int GlobalVariable = 3;        // can be changed
 	const int GLOBAL_CONSTANT = 5; // cannot be changed